andybalaam/rfcs/text/3698-declarative-derive-macros.md

 This feature will not be sufficient for *all* uses of proc macros in the ecosystem, and its existence may create social pressure for crate maintainers to switch even if the result is harder to maintain.
-We can and should attempt to avert and such pressure, such as by providing a post with guidance that crate maintainers can link to when responding to such requests.
+We can and should attempt to avert any such pressure, such as by providing a post with guidance that crate maintainers can link to when responding to such requests.

 Before stabilizing this feature, we should receive feedback from crate